jlleongarcia/jlleongarcia/content/blog/r_retirementfacts.md

 * I invite you to:
     * Play with the App <https://jalcocert.shinyapps.io/retirement_facts/>
     * Inspect the code <https://github.com/JAlcocerT/R_is_Great/tree/main/ShinyApps>
-    * Check my post to learn [how to deploy your Shiny dashboard with ShinyApps](https://fossengineer.com/guide-deploy-shinyapps/)
     * Take a few minutes to think about this, as the example represented show that a 5% inflation rate make that person life savings last up to 75 years instead of 97.

 Of course, the results of this dashboard just try to show one simple example on how to build and deploy your simple app with an interactive graph and **must not been taking as a tool that provides any financial advice.**